taqsoimh/Labworks_USTH/Basic Programming _ C/Lab5/Ex5/README.md

     - Print the transposed matrix of A
     - (option)The Determinant of the matrix A
     - (option) The inversed matrix of A

+!!
+If you don't understand any part, contact me on FB.